JL Memorial Educational Bursaries

 Applicants must submit:

-Artist biography
+Artist bio.

-One unpublished work (poetry, song, or short story) for assessment purposes
+One unpublished work (poetry, song, or short story) for assessment purposes.

-A letter from a mentor confirming their instructional involvement, if applying for mentorship-related support
+A letter from a mentor confirming their instructional involvement, if applying for mentorship-related support.

 This program is funded by the Jane LeBlanc Legacy Fund, with support from Donovan Richard, Danny Thebeau, and Matt Rogers.